-- Tax charges and credits and balances in the consolidated financial statements have been calculated as if the AMP Business was a separate taxable entity using the separate return method.
+- Tax charges and credits and balances in the audited consolidated financial statements have been calculated as if the AMP Business was a separate taxable entity using the separate return method.
 The tax charges and credits recorded in the consolidated income statement and tax balances recorded in the consolidated statement of financial position have been affected by the taxation arrangements within Ardagh Group and are not necessarily representative of the positions that may arise in the future.
-Differences between the tax charges and credits and balances in the consolidated financial statements, and the tax charges and credits and balances in the historical records of the AMP Business are included in invested capital; - The AMP Business has its own treasury functional team with certain treasury and risk management functions being performed by a central treasury function, which includes cash pooling and similar arrangement between Ardagh Group and the AMP Business.
+Differences between the tax charges and credits and balances in the audited consolidated financial statements, and the tax charges and credits and balances in the historical records of the AMP Business are included in invested capital; - The AMP Business has its own treasury functional team with certain treasury and risk management functions being performed by a central treasury function, which includes cash pooling and similar arrangement between Ardagh Group and the AMP Business.
 Interest on related party borrowings and allocated costs and expenses as described below have generally been deemed to have been paid by the AMP Business to Ardagh Group in the month in which the costs were incurred.
 In addition, all external debt used to fund Ardagh Group's operations is managed and held centrally.
-Related party borrowings to Ardagh Group, representing back-to-back agreements related to those components of Ardagh Group's corporate debt used to fund the initial acquisition of the AMP Business by Ardagh Group, are included in the consolidated financial statements reflecting the debt obligation and related interest costs of the AMP Business.
-Any cash balances reflected on the consolidated financial statements are legally owned by the AMP Business and on the back of those related-party derivatives between Ardagh Group and the AMP Business have been executed, the impact of which have been included in the consolidated financial statements; - Other intercompany balances between Ardagh Group and the AMP Business with the exception of the related party borrowings discussed above are deemed to be long term funding in nature and did not remain a liability upon separation from Ardagh Group and hence have been presented as part of invested capital in the consolidated financial statements.
+Related party borrowings to Ardagh Group, representing back-to-back agreements related to those components of Ardagh Group's corporate debt used to fund the initial acquisition of the AMP Business by Ardagh Group, are included in the audited consolidated financial statements reflecting the debt obligation and related interest costs of the AMP Business.
+Any cash balances reflected on the audited consolidated financial statements are legally owned by the AMP Business and on the back of those related-party derivatives between Ardagh Group and the AMP Business have been executed, the impact of which have been included in the audited consolidated financial statements with external counterparties on behalf of the AMP Business and on the back of which have been included in the audited consolidated financial statements are legally Group and the AMP Business have been executed, the impact of which have been included in the audited consolidated financial statements; - Other intercompany balances between Ardagh Group and the AMP Business with the exception of the related party borrowings discussed above are deemed to be long term funding in nature and did not remain a liability upon separation from Ardagh Group and hence have been presented as part of invested capital in the audited consolidated financial statements.